schalkneethling/image-descriptor/README.md

 # Image Descriptor

-A VSCode/Cursor extension that generates accessible alternative text for images using AI (OpenAI GPT-4o).
+A VSCode and friends extension that suggests accessible alternative text for images using AI or translates existing alt text to English.

 ## Features

+- **AI-Powered Alternative Text Suggestion**: Suggest accessible alternative text for images using AI vision models
+- **Alternative Text Translation**: Write alt text in your native language, then translate it to English without leaving your IDE; preserves cultural context and nuance as much as possible.
+- **Multi-Provider Support**: Choose between OpenAI (GPT-4o-mini) and Mistral AI (mistral-small-latest)
-- Right-click context menu integration for HTML files
+- **Right-click context menu integration** for HTML files
-- Supports both absolute URLs and relative file paths
+- **Supports both absolute URLs and relative file paths**
-- Automatically converts local images to base64 for AI processing
+- **Automatically converts local images to base64** for AI processing
-- Uses OpenAI's GPT-4o model for accurate image descriptions
-- Follows web accessibility best practices for alt text generation
+- **Follows web accessibility best practices** for alt text suggestion

 ## Installation